uberr2000/bugs/README.md

 - the apache container (  [on port 80](http://localhost/) with email : myemail@email.com , password : admin )
 - phpmyadmin for monitoring (  [on port 8080](http://localhost:8080/) with login : bugs , password : password )

+the database is persisted while you dont move stop the container, or move/delete `../volumes/mariadb`

 ## Requirements: